Campaign Spending; Penalties; Administrative Fines

 first class mail that their failure to file or filing of a substantially

-defective or deficient report must be corrected and explained.
-The correction
+defective or deficient report must be corrected and explained, and that a penalty

-respond after a newspaper notification or website publication shall result in
+newspaper notification or website publication shall result in an additional

-an additional penalty of $50 for each day a report remains overdue or uncorrected.
+penalty of $50 for each day a report remains overdue or uncorrected.]
+All

 (6) To hold public hearings;